-Essentially, romance scams work when a scammer (posing as an attractive man or woman) reaches out to a user and builds a relationship with them exclusively online – sometimes over a period of months – before proceeding to either ask them for money or even to do favors for them: activities that could well be criminal in their nature.
+Essentially, romance scams work when a scammer (posing as an attractive man or woman) reaches out to a user and builds a relationship with them exclusively online – sometimes over months – before proceeding to either ask them for money or even to do favors for them: activities that could well be criminal.

 Why does the scam work so well?
 Catfishers do whatever it takes to win their targets’ trust.
 And once that trust is established, the target is too emotionally invested in questioning the scammer’s motives.

 While different official organizations – like the Online Dating Association – are doing more to raise awareness, dating sites themselves need to do more to highlight the dangers and behavior patterns fake users follow.

 For example, catfishers use many keywords and phrases to make themselves sound more credible.
 They may claim to be religious or work in a trustworthy job – like the police or military.

 A common struggle for many sites is that they’re not quick enough to remove scammers.
 Dating and romance scammers quickly move the conversation away from the site to avoid detection – sites need to prevent that from happening from scratch.
 Learn how you can create filters to detect and prevent personal details automatically.